Speaker's Rider

 Intro

 Hi there!
-First, I'm delighted that you're interested in having me speak at your event.
+I'm delighted that you're interested in having me speak at your event.
 I truly love what I do, and I'm always excited for another opportunity to share my knowledge and viewpoints with others.
-That said, I do have some requirements and standards for accepting an offered speaking slot, submitting to an open CFP, or engaging in any kind of promotion for an event (yes, including retweets).

 Code of Conduct

-Your event must have an explicitly-defined, enforced Code of Conduct linked publicly on your event's website, preferably as a top-level menu item.
-It should include a clear, readable description of what behavior is and is not acceptable, as well as at least one way for someone to report a violation.
+Your event must have an explicitly-defined and enforced Code of Conduct, which must be linked publicly on your event's website.
+It should include a clear, readable description of what behavior is and is not acceptable, at least one way for someone to report a violation, and should document the adjudication process.
 A paragraph of legalese buried in the Terms of Use is not sufficient to meet this requirement.
-If you're looking for inspiration, the CNCF Code of Conduct is a great place to start.

 Speaker Diversity

-Across your entire event, there must be adequate representation of races, gender identities, and expressions.
-The exact requirements fluctuate a bit based on the size of the event, but generally, at least 30% of your total speaker lineup should be people who are not cisgender white men.
-I would strongly prefer not to see singular representation (i.e., only one Black speaker).
-Making room for new speakers is also important to me; I want to see at least one slot reserved for a person who is not already well-known on the speaking circuit.
+Across your entire event, there must be adequate representation of races and genders.
+The exact requirements fluctuate a bit based on the size and location of the event, but generally, at least 30% of your total speaker lineup should be people who are not cisgender white men.
+I prefer not to see singular representation (i.e., only one Black speaker), though this preference is more flexible at very small or hyperlocal events.

 For panels, Birds of a Feather, or any other speaking arrangement consisting of three or more people on stage at a time, there must be at least one speaker who is not a cisgender white male.
-All male or all white speaking groups are not acceptable.
+All-male or all-white speaking groups are not acceptable.

-I strongly prefer events that clearly communicate each speaker's preferred pronouns, both on the conference website and on badges.
+I prefer events that clearly communicate each speaker's preferred pronouns, both on the conference website and on badges.

 Accessibility